kamranzafar4343/login-signupPages/README.md

 # Shop Management System
-#This repo doesn't have the database files
+Note: This repo doesn't have the database files

 ## Description
 This project is a Shop Management System implemented in PHP, HTML, CSS, and uses PHPMyAdmin for database management.
 The system allows users to perform CRUD (Create, Read, Update, Delete) operations on a shop website, managing products and their details.